 \subsection{Self-supervised learning based on the equivariant constraint for ISAR-Net}

 In this section, a rotating equivariant constraint is introduced into the previously proposed ISAR-Net to achieve self-supervised learning.
 It equivalently expands the representation space of the ISAR forward operator.
-From perspective of inversion, it injects complementary information on top of incomplete radar echo measurements, mitigating the possible aliasing in sparse ISAR imaging.
+From the perspective of inversion, it injects complementary information on top of incomplete radar echo measurements, mitigating the possible aliasing in sparse ISAR imaging.

 To facilitate understanding of the rotating equivariant constraint in ISAR imaging, the model in~\eqref{eq:AXB} is simplified to ${{\mathbf{Y}}_s} = {{\mathbf{F}}_s}{\mathbf{X}}$, where ${{\mathbf{F}}_s}$ can be interpreted as a forward matrix integrating both azimuth and range.
 Noise-related issues will be solved in Sec~\ref{Sec:3-3}.
-Due to the incompleteness of ${{\mathbf{F}}_s}$, the solution space will be expanded, indicating the existence of a null space for ${{\mathbf{F}}_s}$, which results in the following suboptimal solution
+The incompleteness of ${{\mathbf{F}}_s}$ introduces a null space, thereby expanding the solution space and leading to the following suboptimal solution.